ecklab/ecklab.github.io/index.md

 #### The Era Curveball

 A Substack newsletter by **Idrees Muhammad Kudaimi** featuring player profiles through the lens of era-adjusted baseball statistics obtained via Full House Modeling.
-It blends rigorous analysis with sharp, entertaining commentary.
-[Subscribe here](https://eracurveball.substack.com/).
+It blends rigorous analysis with sharp, entertaining commentary. **[Check it out](https://eracurveball.substack.com/)**

 #### DataDugout YouTube Channel

-A YouTube channel by **Christopher Ye** that covers baseball broadly, with a current focus on player profiles and storytelling powered by era-adjusted baseball statistics.
-[Check it out](https://www.youtube.com/@datadagoat).
+A YouTube channel by **Christopher Ye** that covers baseball broadly, with a current focus on player profiles and storytelling powered by era-adjusted baseball statistics. **[Check it out](https://www.youtube.com/@datadagoat)**

 #### 2v2 Baseball Death Match

 An R Shiny–based retro arcade simulation video game by **Logan Blancett**, originally inspired by a STAT 430 group project led by Aidan Glickman.
 The game simulates 7-inning matchups where two teams of a batter and pitcher face off, with simulator logic using Statcast data and similarity scores derived from our SEAM project.
-Check it out (click game artwork to go to game):
+Check it out (click game artwork below to go to game):

 <a href="https://loganmblancett.shinyapps.io/BaseballDeathmatch/">
   <img src="images/2V2-Baseball-Deathmatch.jpeg" alt="SEAM Talk" style="width:60%; height:auto;">